Updated on 08 October 2020

 The Coroners Society of Ireland originally published their ‘Guidance in relation to the Coroners Service and Deaths due to COVID-19 infection’ on 11th March, with version 5 of this document published on 15th April.
 That guidance seeks to minimise the requirements for post-mortem examinations and post-mortem swabbing which might cause delays for families.
 If a clinical assessment of COVID-19 can be made, then there is no need for a post-mortem examination and post-mortem swabbing in most cases.

-The Coroners are also working with the HSE, PHECC, the National Ambulance Service and An Garda Síochána to revise the rules relating to pronouncement of death to reduce pressure on GPs to attend at all deaths.
+The Coroners also worked with the HSE, PHECC, the National Ambulance Service and An Garda Síochána to revise the rules relating to pronouncement of death to reduce pressure on GPs to attend at all deaths.

 The Office of the State Pathologist is adhering to all HSE, public health and Government guidance during the coronavirus pandemic.
 State pathologists always wear Personal Protective Equipment (PPE) when carrying out their work and will continue to attend at scenes of death when such attendance is requested or necessary.